About

 TATOA is made up primarily of four groups

-TAOTA provides educational resources, hosts an annual conference, and is home to a network of telecom professionals.
+TATOA provides educational resources, hosts an annual conference, and is home to a network of telecom professionals.
 Are you looking for how you can get involved?
 There are a number of ways!

 Government Television Programmers